 By nature, the banking sector is heavily influenced by the macroeconomic environment, both in the UK and globally.
 Perhaps the key development for the global economy in recent months has been a crucial step taken by the European Central Bank (ECB), which has now pledged unlimited resources towards supporting the sovereign bond markets of troubled Eurozone nations.
 Since this announcement, bank shares have soared, given that the probability of a Euro break-up has now diminished.
 It is hoped that a recovery in the Eurozone is now possible in the foreseeable future, which would be particularly positive for the UK, given that the Euro-Area is its largest trading partner.

-Recently, the Financial Services Authority has also relaxed capital and liquidity rules for UK banks, which it is hoped may further encourage lending to UK consumers and corporates.
+Recently, the Financial Conduct Authority has also relaxed capital and liquidity rules for UK banks, which it is hoped may further encourage lending to UK consumers and corporates.